freeCodeCamp/classroom-mode-archived/README.md

 [![Build Status](https://travis-ci.org/freeCodeCamp/classroom-mode.svg?branch=master)](https://travis-ci.org/freeCodeCamp/classroom-mode)

+## Mission

+Freecodecamp started out as a powerful platform for individuals to learn coding at their own pace from anywhere in the world.
+It has been a great tool for individuals.
+However there is a new trend where groups are using freecodecamp as a platform to learn together.
+Teachers are using freecodecamp in their classrooms, and study groups are forming community learning experiences.

+Our goal is to serve teachers, classrooms and study groups by creating a useful group experience for them around freecodecamp.

+We also serve the contributors to this project(specifically people who have not found their first tech job yet) by creating a supportive learning environment where they can find mentorship towards improving their skillset and portfolio.

 ## Architecture

 The application currently has a react frontend and an express backend.
 The frontend is located inside of the the '/client' folder, while the backend is located inside of the '/server' folder.
 Both the client and the server run as seperate web applications, which means that they each have a separate server.
 The react server is runs on port 8080, while the express server runs on port 8083.